-- (1) Reflects the gross wages earned during the respective fiscal year. - (2) Reflects the dollar amount recognized as compensation expense for financial statement reporting purposes in the fiscal years presented for awards granted in the current and prior years, calculated in accordance with SFAS No. 123(R), but disregarding estimates for forfeitures related to service-based vesting conditions.
-For information regarding assumptions made in connection with the valuation of equity awards for purposes of calculating compensation expense, see Note 2 of the "Notes to Financial Statements" included in Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2007, as filed with the SEC on March 13, 2008. - (3) Amount represents performance-based bonuses under the plans described above under the heading "Annual Cash Incentive Plan Compensation."
-All of the amounts earned for fiscal 2006 were paid in fiscal 2007, and the amounts earned for fiscal 2007 were paid in fiscal 2008. - (4) Represents a sign-on bonus paid at the time of hiring. - (5) Ms. Aker's non-equity incentive plan compensation was prorated based upon Ms. Aker's hire date.
+Reflects the dollar amount recognized as compensation expense for financial statement reporting purposes in the fiscal years presented for awards granted in the current and prior years, calculated in accordance with SFAS No. 123(R), but disregarding estimates for forfeitures related to service-based vesting conditions.
+For information regarding assumptions made in connection with the valuation of equity awards for purposes of calculating compensation expense, see Note 2 of the "Notes to Financial Statements" included in Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2008, as filed with the SEC on March 16, 2009.

+Amount represents performance-based bonuses under the plans described above under the heading "Annual Cash Incentive Plan Compensation."
+All of the amounts earned for each fiscal year (3) were paid in the following year.

+Non-equity incentive plan compensation for Dr. Breitmeyer and Mr. LaRue for 2006 was prorated based upon their respective hire dates.